affonsoamendola/fflibega/README.md

-# Fofonso's EGA Library for DOS - fflibvga
+# Fofonso's EGA Library for DOS - fflibega
 --------------------

 So, I decided to write a little C library for EGA graphics in DOS, since I want to use this graphics mode for my games.